DooDoo.Love

 The .io game formula:

-- Simple controls โ usually just mouse + a few keys
+• Simple controls — usually just mouse movement plus one or two keys

-- Growth mechanic โ start small, get bigger/stronger by defeating others
+• A growth or power loop — start small or weak, get bigger/stronger by defeating others

-This formula creates a powerful loop: the barrier to entry is zero, but the skill ceiling is high.
-You can start a new game in 3 seconds after dying, which makes "just one more round" dangerously easy to say.
+The combination creates a paradox that is now copied across the genre: the barrier to entry is effectively zero, but the skill ceiling is high.
+A new round starts in roughly three seconds after death, which turns "just one more round" into the single most dangerous sentence in browser gaming.

 Why Are .io Games So Addictive?
 (The Psychology)